chin8628/please-stand-up/README.md

 You need to specify environment variables before starting the bot.
 Please read the next section.

+### For docker user

+`docker run -v please-stand-up:/data chin8628/please-stand-up:latest`

+`/data` keeps aliases data file.
+All aliases can be lost if the directory wasn't mounted to host.

 ### Environment Variables

 The bot needs `.env` file at root project directory.
 You can an example field in `.env.example`